priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 - In case we get terabytes of data per table then I would make sense to pivot to ECS fargate for data on-boarding.

-The Data will only land in S3 if the source tables are not empty.
+- The Data will only land in S3 if the source tables are not empty.
+- The Lambda Function can be invoked on a desired frequency with the help of Event Bridge Rules.
+-

 ### Technical Details